Executive Board

 Richard Curen works in private practice as a psychotherapist and supervisor.
 He trained at the Gestalt Centre London and at that Portman clinic where is teaches and supervises trainees.
 Richard was consultant forensic psychotherapist and supervisor at Respond where he worked for 17 years, and where he led the forensic service for adolescents and adults with intellectual disabilities or autism.
 He is the Chair of the Forensic Psychotherapy Society and is registered with BPC and BACP.

-Babs (BSc, MSc, PGCert) has worked in administration in the field of psychiatry for the last 14 years in various child and adult mental health services, forensic NHS clinics and therapeutic communities, including roles in Sussex, SLaM, RCPsych and the IoPPN at KCL.
-She currently works as office manager for the Eating Disorders Unit at KCL.
-She has completed a foundation course in psychodynamic practice and her goal is to train as a psychotherapist.
-She is the IAFP Board Communications Officer.
+Babs (BSc., MSc., PGCert) has worked in the field of psychiatry for the last 15 years in various child and adult mental health services, forensic NHS clinics and therapeutic communities, including roles in Sussex, SLaM, RCPsych and KCL.
+She is currently a Communications Officer at the Institute of Psychiatry, Psychology & Neuroscience at King's College London.
+She has completed a foundation course in psychodynamic practice at Birkbeck and her goal is to train as a psychotherapist.